 It’s the stuff of dreamy seaside escapes, right?

 Sure.
-But it’s also the perfect setting for a geography school trip exploring coastal and river processes, biodiversity, the complexity of estuarine ecosystems, the impact of tourism and land-use conflicts.
+But it’s also the perfect setting for a geography school trip exploring coastal and river processes, biodiversity, the complexity of sand dune ecosystems, the impact of tourism and land-use conflicts.

 After all, immersing students in a dramatic coastal landscape will spark their curiosity and make tricky geographical concepts more memorable.

-You’ll be based at Skern Lodge, a brilliant purpose-built youth residential centre where adventure and education come together.
+You’ll be based at Skern Lodge or the Ultimate Adventure Centre.
+Skern Lodge is a brilliant purpose-built youth residential centre where adventure and education come together.
 Sitting right on the North Devon coastline (where the rivers Taw and Torridge meet the sea), the centre offers direct access to beaches, cliffs, estuaries and dune systems for practical geography studies.
-And the on-site classrooms, lab equipment, and school-friendly accommodation make it easy to combine theory with fieldwork over multiple days.
+And the on-site classrooms, lab equipment, and accommodation make it easy to combine theory with fieldwork over multiple days.

-Lead the fieldwork element yourself, or choose to add the services of Skern’s instructors, who are experienced in delivering geography curriculum content and safe outdoor learning sessions.
+Lead the fieldwork element yourself, or choose to add the services of our centre’s instructors, who are experienced in delivering geography curriculum content and safe outdoor learning sessions.
 Whichever you choose, the fieldwork will be designed to meet GCSE and A-level geography requirements (including data collection and evaluation tasks).

 When you’re not out collecting data or discussing findings in the classroom, you’ll have the option to enjoy some incredible adventure activities (we’re talking orienteering, climbing and kayaking, among others) to help develop teamwork, resilience, and problem-solving skills alongside academic goals.
 Of course, risk assessments, safety briefings, and fully supervised activities mean you can relax and focus on your group’s learning outcomes.